yiluchen1066/Glaide.jl/README.md

 We provide a collection of [Pluto.jl](https://plutojl.org) notebooks located in the [**app/**](./app/) directory to reproduce all the figures from the paper and run snapshot and time-dependent inversions on synthetic and real (Aletsch glacier in the Swiss Alps) geometries.

 > [!WARNING]
-> You need a server with a **CUDA capable GPU** in order to run Glaide.jl and perform the following any computational steps beyond setup generation.
+> You need a server with a **CUDA capable GPU** in order to run Glaide.jl and perform any computational steps beyond setup generation.

 1. To get started, download or clone the current repository on a GPU-hosting machine or server
 ```